ubnetdef/website/content/courses/syssec.md

 ---
-date: "2023-02-02"
+date: "2023-08-23"
-title: "Systems Security (MGS427/CSE427)"
+title: "Systems Security (MGS427/CSE427/EAS 595)"
 navbar_active_link: "courses"

 course: "Systems Security"
 course_number: 100
-semester: "Spring"
+semester: "Fall"
-year: 2022
+year: 2023
 difficulty: "Beginner"

 active: true

-subtext: "Spring 2022 / Jacobs B30 / Thursdays 6:30PM - 9:30PM"
+subtext: "Fall 2023 / Capen 201a / Thursdays 6:30PM - 9:30PM"
 ---
 # Overview
 During this introductory course, students will learn fundamental security topics in a hands-on and applied fashion.
 Students will critically examine concepts such as basic networking, system administration, team dynamics, risk management and system security as well as identify and apply basic security hardening techniques.
 Students will gain practical experience using a virtualized lab environment where they will build, configure and secure a small corporate network.

 # Faculty
 Course faculty are responsible for planning, administering and overseeing the course in accordance with the University at Buffalo policies and this syllabus.
 Faculty also determine final course grades consistent with the grading policy in this syllabus.

 <table class="table">
 	<thead>